-The Dharma is my true love but over the years I've also studied and benefitted from Plant medicines and shamanic practices, Yoga, Qigong, The Diamond Approach, Voice Dialogue, Integrated Awareness, Common Ground for Men, Internal Family Systems and completed initial leadership trainings with The Pathways to Manhood program among quite a few others.
+Over the years I've also studied and benefitted from Plant medicines and shamanic practices, Yoga, Qigong, The Diamond Approach, Voice Dialogue, Integrated Awareness, Common Ground for Men and completed initial leadership trainings with The Pathways to Manhood program among quite a few others.
 I continue to be open to learning and have a "whatever works" approach to new possibilities.
 In recent years James Baraz, Reggie Ray and Robert Masters have been influential.